Donaim/proviral-pres1/slides.md

 - The Proviral Pipeline is essentially a suite of applications that transforms sequence data into analytical outputs, such as images and CSV files.
   <br> One of those outputs is the landscape plots that Aniqa showed previously.

-- It is structured as a pipeline, which means that it processes data through in a sequence of steps, where outputs of every step are fed into the next step.
+- This suite is structured as a pipeline, which means that it processes data through in a sequence of steps.

-- Big part of Proviral Pipeline is its defects detector, which, depending on the version, is either HIVSeqInR or HIVIntact.
+- Big part of Proviral Pipeline is its defects detector.
+And, depending on the version, is either HIVSeqInR or HIVIntact.

-- The development of pipeline itself, is a collaborative effort -- involving Dan, Don, Charlotte, and myself.
+- The development of the pipeline itself, is a collaborative effort -- involving Dan, Don, Charlotte, and myself.

 -->